 - Do not guarantee that installation and operation of energy efficient equipment will result in reduced usage or in cost savings to a Property Owner or any occupants of an Eligible Property. - Are not responsible for the proper disposal/recycling of any waste generated as a result of this project - Are not liable for any damages, including any incidental or consequential damages, arising out of the operation or malfunction of the products, equipment, or appliances, or the installation thereof related to a C-PACE Project. - Unless notified in writing, Third Party Administrator reserves the right to publicize participation in the program. - Upon reasonable notice period a Third Party Administrator representative may schedule a site visit to verify that qualified products, systems, equipment, or appliances were installed.

 Authorization

-I declare under penalty of perjui Administrator of the Pennsylvan • e above disclosures i elating to the Third Party
+I declare under penalty of perjury that I am aware that of the above disclosures relating to the Third Party Administrator of the Pennsylvania C-PACE Program.

-Signatory Name Date
+Signatory Name Date -

 Property Address PIN